imkira/cukunity/README.md

 * Currently, iOS testing will only work if you check the "Development Build" setting on the Build Settings window of your Unity project.
 * Android testing is currently only possible on MacOSX, although this may change in the future with the inclusion of Windows/Linux (don't take this as a promise).

+Please, check out the `Progress and Roadmap` section below for additional information.

 ## Requirements

 * Ruby 1.9.x (you probably want to install it via [RVM](http://beginrescueend.com)).